 The prize is from a generous donation from The ACH Crisford Charitable Foundation who set up the scheme to support our learners and recognise the unique nature of these courses.
 The award will be judged by staff.

-Hiscox Cases kindly sponsor our annual celebration event held to recognise the achievements of the graduating violin and guitar students.
-The Hiscox Prize for Violin recognises and rewards outstanding craftsmanship by a graduating Violin making student with a prize of a standard violin case.
+Hiscox Cases usually sponsor our annual celebration event held to recognise the achievements of the graduating violin and guitar students.
+The Hiscox Prize for Violin recognises and rewards outstanding craftsmanship by a graduating Violin making student with a prize of a standard violin case (*if available).

 Becky Houghton | Graduate of Violin Making and Repair, 2008